• Skip to primary navigation

 The Balsamic Chicken with Baby Potatoes and Mushrooms are delicious on their own, but I did pair mine with buttered rice (crusty bread would also be perfect).

 While it is best served straight from the oven, leftovers will last a couple of days in the refrigerator.
-Dorie state that the potatoes can be cut into cubes and tossed into a salad.
+Dorie states that the potatoes can be cut into cubes and tossed into a salad.

 This recipe uses whole chicken legs, but Dorie mentions they can be swapped for bone-in breasts (two split breast will feed four people).